openradx/adit/README.md

 -   Better scheduler (with day in week and times)
 -   Tests: test_query_utils, test serializers, test all views (as integration tests using real Orthanc), improve tests of transferutil, BatchFileSizeError
 -   Link owner in templates to user profile
+-   Choice to transfer all modalities of a studies or just the modalities which were searched for
 -   Make logging analyze Docker image with: http://crunchtools.com/software/petit/, less, vim, https://crypt.gen.nz/logsurfer/, ripgrep
 -   Upgrade to Celery 5 when Flower is compatible again -- https://docs.celeryproject.org/en/latest/reference/celery.contrib.abortable.html